irakump/micropython-rpi-exercises/README.md

 through numbers 0 – 7.
 In addition to incrementing the variable, the program displays the number in binary using the proto board’s LEDs.

+### Exercise: ADC to LED blink

+Reading RPI Pico ADC value in MicroPython

+In this exercise you need to implement a program that reads ADC value and blinks the Pico’s onboard LED.
+The frequency of blinking is controlled by the ADC count.